DevEclipse2/LiteEngine/README.md

 <h2>thesis: what it is now?</h2>

 nothing much really, but here’s a rundown
+1. mini inverse kinematics showcase.
-1. vulkan 1.4 dynamic rendering (it’s fast!)
+2. vulkan 1.4 dynamic rendering (it’s fast!)
-2. cutting edge vulkan implementation
+3. cutting edge vulkan implementation
-3. viewports! change size, scale, and look at whatever antialiasing you have
+4. viewports! change size, scale, and look at whatever antialiasing you have
-4. fyi, you can max out your vram if you make it too big and it would kill the program so be dumb with caution
+5. fyi, you can max out your vram if you make it too big and it would kill the program so be dumb with caution
-5. fully working ui code that’s still barely readable ( it won’t for long)
+6. fully working ui code that’s still barely readable ( it won’t for long)
-6. full model loading support ( any format except valve pack files)
+7. full model loading support ( any format except valve pack files)
-7. skeletal animation (cutting edge during 1998)
+8. skeletal animation (cutting edge during 1998)
-8. screenshots for profiling (sometimes render doc cannot pull through)
+9. screenshots for profiling (sometimes render doc cannot pull through)
-9. preferences loading ( for those days when you are stuck with an old pc)
+10. preferences loading ( for those days when you are stuck with an old pc)
-10. preferences saving. it’s important enough to warrant another entry
+11. preferences saving. it’s important enough to warrant another entry
-11. debug logging. very tenacious but lets you see how crap my code is
+12. debug logging. very tenacious but lets you see how crap my code is
-12. multiple windows and multiple layouts (also can be saved)
+13. multiple windows and multiple layouts (also can be saved)
-13. multiple model rendering and manipulation ( scale , translation , etc.)
+14. multiple model rendering and manipulation ( scale , translation , etc.)
-14. phong shading (needs work)
+15. phong shading (needs work)
-15. performance profiler ( unfortunately unavailable to users as of now but there’s an fps tracker)
+16. performance profiler ( unfortunately unavailable to users as of now but there’s an fps tracker)
-16. fps tracker . lets you see how incredibly fast vulkan is
+17. fps tracker . lets you see how incredibly fast vulkan is
-17. loading of texture images ( i’m sorry jd vance but someone has to be sacrificed)
+18. loading of texture images ( i’m sorry jd vance but someone has to be sacrificed)
-18. intergrated lua support ( inaccessible from the engine as its still being implemented but you can tell it's there because the exe is a lot bigger)
+19. intergrated lua support ( inaccessible from the engine as its still being implemented but you can tell it's there because the exe is a lot bigger)

 <h1>WIP features and technology</h1>
 <h2>F.E.N.T</h2>